Zahyl/Blockchain-based-Digital-Agriculture/README.md

 - **Amazon Amplify:** The website is hosted on Amazon Amplify.

+### Key Features

+1. **Decentralized and Tamper-Proof Platform:** By leveraging Ethereum-based blockchain and smart contracts using Solidity, we developed a decentralized, tamper-proof, and transparent platform.
+This ensures trustworthiness and accountability in financial transactions.

+2. **Empowering Small-Scale Farmers:** The platform aims to empower small-scale farmers by providing them with easy access to financial assistance and information.

+3. **Promoting Financial Inclusion:** Through the use of blockchain technology, the platform promotes financial inclusion for farmers who may have limited access to traditional financial services.

+4. **Resilient and Sustainable Agriculture:** The project supports a resilient and sustainable agricultural sector in the Caribbean by streamlining funding processes and facilitating secure transactions.

 ### Project Timeline

 The project took four months to complete, with continuous testing throughout each stage.
-The resulting prototype demonstrates blockchain technology's potential to streamline funding processes, promote financial inclusion for farmers, and support a resilient and sustainable agricultural sector in the Caribbean.
+The resulting prototype demonstrates blockchain technology's potential to revolutionize the agricultural industry and contribute to the global digital agriculture transformation.

-### Key Features

-By leveraging Ethereum-based blockchain and smart contracts using Solidity, we developed a decentralized, tamper-proof, and transparent platform that ensures trustworthiness and accountability in financial transactions.
-This blockchain-based solution aligns with our vision of empowering small-scale farmers and leading the global digital agriculture transformation.